Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 • The specification becomes a prompt or structured instruction set

-• The engineer is removed from the act of construction
+• The engineer is displaced from construction into specification and supervision

 3. Software as Discovery